-Registration for the 2020 Workshop has been suspended due to the COVID-19 pandemic.
+Registration for this Workshop Series were suspended in 2020 due to the COVID-19 pandemic.
 Please keep checking back for more information.
-We look forward to offering the workshop in 2021!
+We look forward to resume offering the workshops soon.

 Testimonials from participants